 Use of Peer Group Data.
 The Compensation Committee reviews competitive pay practices in determining compensation for our executives including our NEOs; however, the Compensation Committee does not target a specific percentile of market in determining individual pay levels.
-Rather, in alignment with the considerations described above under "-Determination of Compensation Awards," the Compensation Committee determines the total amount of compensation for our NEOs, and the allocation of total compensation among each of our three main components of compensation, base salary, IComp and long-term equity incentives, in reliance upon the judgment and general knowledge of its members and the advice of the Compensation Committee's independent consultant to ensure we attract, develop and retain superior talent.
+Rather, in alignment with the considerations described above under "-Determination of Compensation Awards," the Compensation Committee determines the total amount of compensation for our NEOs, and the allocation of total compensation among each of our three main components of compensation-base salary, IComp and long-term equity incentives-in reliance upon the judgment and general knowledge of its members and the advice of the Compensation Committee's independent consultant to ensure we attract, develop and retain superior talent.

-The Compensation Committee reviewed peer group data provided by Semler Brossy in 2016 for purposes of comparing our executive compensation programs and amounts to those of other publicly traded companies with size and financial characteristics similar to our own, or operating in similar industries.
-For pay decisions made for 2016, the peer group consisted of the following companies:
+The Compensation Committee reviewed peer group data provided by Semler Brossy in late 2016 for 2017 pay decisions for purposes of comparing our executive compensation programs and amounts to those of other publicly traded companies with size and financial characteristics similar to our own, or operating in similar industries.
+For pay decisions made for 2017, the peer group consisted of the following companies:

-- · BorgWarner Inc.

-- Rexnord Corporation

-- · Rockwell Automation, Inc.

-- Joy Global Inc.

-- Flowserve Corporation

-- · AMETEK, Inc.
+- AMETEK, Inc.

-- · Roper Technologies, Inc.
+- BorgWarner Inc.

 - · Crane Co.

-- · WABCO Holdings Inc.
+- CLARCOR Inc.

 - · Donaldson Company, Inc.

+- Flowserve Corporation

+- Gentex Corporation

+- Graco Inc.

+- IDEX Corporation

 - ITT Inc.

+- Joy Global Inc.

 - Lincoln Electric Holdings, Inc.

-- · Wabtec Corporation
+- Nordson Corporation

-- · IDEX Corporation
+- · Rexnord Corporation

+- Rockwell Automation, Inc.

+- Roper Technologies, Inc.

-- Sensata Technologies Holding NV
+- · Sensata Technologies Holding N.V.

+- TransDigm Group Incorporated

+- Westinghouse Air Brake Technologies Corporation

+- WABCO Holdings Inc.

 - Woodward, Inc.

-- TransDigm Group Incorporated

-- Nordson Corporation

-- CLARCOR Inc.

-- · Gentex Corporation

-- · Graco Inc.